What do you really know about how visitors interact with your website?

 Doing this unlocks Search Engine Optimization reports that provide invaluable information about your SEO efforts.
 Learn which keywords are driving traffic to your site, see your organic ranking for different keywords and get geographical data about your visitors.

-Step 4: Link to Google AdWords
+Step 4: Link to Google Ads

 Step 5: Set Up E-Commerce Analytics

 The last step is setting up E-Commerce Analytics.
 Like Analytics Goals, E-Commerce Analytics can track purchases on your website.
-However, unlike Goals, E-Commerce Analytics also product names, price per product purchased, and total revenue.
+However, unlike Goals, E-Commerce Analytics also tracks product names, the price per product purchased, and total revenue.

 With this information, small business owners can run reports that help highlight their strongest and weakest sources of online sales.
 E-Commerce Analytics can also be used to measure the success of temporary promotions or ad campaigns for specific products.